 The solution is used as an indicator.
 Free iodine is used in the iodometric titration, while in the iodometric titration an oxidation agent is used to react to liberate free iodine.

-The titration is based on the insoluble precipitate formation when the two reacting substances are brought into contact are called precipitation titration.
+The titration is based on the insoluble precipitate formation when the two reacting substances are brought into contact is called precipitation titration.
 For instance, when the solution of silver nitrate is used to a solution of ammonium thiocyanate or sodium chloride, it reacts and forms a white precipitate of silver thiocyanate or silver chloride.

 AgNO3 + NaCl → AgCl + NaNO3